Copyright © kwickLabsii. All rights reserved

 Recently, the concept of “How To Train a Retriever” videos has become very popular.
 In essence, "what is viewed" represents an example of the correct performance (at various levels) and is sequential.
 Interrelated skill sets are developed in a visual sequence designed to be seamless.

-Because of a diversity in a retriever's genetics and environment, there is a wide range in potential .
+Because of the diversity in a retriever's genetics and environment, there is a wide range in potential.
 In essence, what to do with a specific retriever could vary considerably.
 Another factor that is often forgotten about (or not stressed) is individuals using videos as a key training reference are often not all that skilled at teaching, training or analyzing.
-This issue becomes a conundrum when the process becomes an "intricate and difficult problem".
+This issue becomes a conundrum when the process encounters an "intricate and difficult problem".

 However, the "conundrum" in question is not just about the "How To Train a Retriever" videos.
-It is more about how to use personal videos to improve a trainer’s skills and in the process make it fairer for the dog…..no matter what level they are presently working at.
+It is more about how to use personal videos to improve a trainer’s skills and in the process make it more fair for the dog…..no matter what level they are presently working at.

 The first issue is to accept the fact that filming yourself automatically makes a person more vulnerable.
-Being self-critical requires honesty.
+In addition, being self-critical requires honesty.
 At first, analysis may not happen easily.
 In addition, reality can be "uncomfortable".
 It follows that being able to critique oneself with an unbiased opinion is required.
 However, coming to grips with that challenge is necessary.
 Recognizing the issue is half the battle, but eventual "staying the course" will provide lasting motivation.

 Buy a video camera and start filming training sessions.
 Make sure during filming both yourself and the dog are "captured".
 More often than not, truly seeing what is seen is not automatic.
 Having a point of reference requires experience.
 There will be some instances (early on) when those initial videos may "never" be seen by anyone else.....if you are truly understanding what was recorded.
 It is extremely important to include the trainer (you) in the final production.
 The dog will be doing what he wants to plus what you let him do.
 Sometimes those are not in "harmony".